 We have PGR Directors responsible for managing the professional progress of PhD students through their 3-4 years in DEV, supported by the team in the administrative PGR Office (PPE)

-DEV is committed to the international body of research students studying in the School, currently numbering 80, and we offer a range of full-time, part-time and flexible research programmes designed to meet the needs of students at varying stages of their careers, and in varying circumstances.
+DEV is committed to the international body of research students studying in the School, currently numbering around 70, and we offer a range of full-time, part-time and flexible research programmes designed to meet the needs of students at varying stages of their careers, and in varying circumstances.
 Arrangements can be made to suit those who find it difficult to spend long periods of time away from their employment, but there is a compulsory taught element for all first-year research students in the two-semester module – Research Skills Workshop.

 All candidates will be expected to have gained a good taught Master's qualification, including minimally having satisfactorily concluded a taught module on research methods or the equivalent in research experience.
 Candidates are required to present a focused research proposal to the School as part of the application process.
 They are also required to submit a piece of written work in the form of a published article, masters dissertation, or essay.
 A small number of studentships are awarded through the university.
 These are highly competitive.
 For more information please see: